Terrell Lowery

-Quenton Terrell Lowery (born October 25, 1970) is an American former baseball player for the Chicago Cubs, Tampa Bay Devil Rays, and San Francisco Giants.
+Quenton Terrell Lowery (born October 25, 1970) is an American former professional baseball player for the Chicago Cubs, Tampa Bay Devil Rays, and San Francisco Giants.
+He played college basketball for the Loyola Marymount Lions, earning honorable mention as an All-American in 1992.

 High school

 Lowery attended Oakland Technical High School, graduating with a 25-points per game average in basketball and numerous all-area and all-state awards.

 College

-During his college basketball career at Loyola Marymount he appeared in an Elite Eight game, losing to UNLV.
+During his college basketball career with the Loyola Marymount Lions, Lowery appeared in an Elite Eight game, losing to UNLV.
 He was a teammate of Bo Kimble.
-He was the person who fed the alley-oop to Hank Gathers moments before Gathers' death.
+Lowery fed the alley-oop to Hank Gathers moments before Gathers' collapsed against Portland in the 1990 West Coast Conference tournament and eventually died.

+In 1990–91, Lowery was the Lions' point guard with starter Tony Walker out for the year recovering from a broken wrist.
+Lowery ranked fifth in the nation in scoring, averaging 28.5 points per game, and was third in assists with 9.1 per game.
+He became the first player in NCAA history to rank in the top five in both scoring and assists averages in the same season.
+As a senior in 1991–92, Lowery moved back to shooting guard, as Walker returned, and he averaged 26 points and was the country's eighth-leading scorer.
+He earned honorable mention from the Associated Press for their All-American team.
+He finished his career as the WCC’s all-time leader in assists with 689 and ranked second in career scoring with 2,201 points.

 Personal life

 Terrell is currently married to Denise, and they have three children.